walterdolce/python-package-license-generator/DEVELOPMENT.rst

 If you don't get any error (I strive not to leave the project in a "red state", but hey!), then it means you can FINALLY start!

-**Important note:** if you're willing to do a major overhaul of the current project's structure and/or functionalities, please start a conversation first.
+**Important note:** if you're willing to do a major overhaul of the current project's structure and/or a new feature which require you to make a lot of changes, please start a conversation first.
 It might save you from doing work which might not be merged!
+The best way to do it is to open an issue here on GitHub or, if you want to keep things private, send me an email.

 =======
 License